Bike 'n Hike 2020 a huge success

 Bike 'n Hike 2020 has been an outstanding success and has raised over £105,000 thanks to the efforts of the bikers, hikers, supporters and organisers who have all worked so hard.
 It's a fantastic achievement and even surpasses last year's total of £95,753.

-Bike 'n Hike is our main annual fundraising event and we are delighted that it can still go ahead this year on Saturday 12 September despite the restrictions for Coronavirus.
+Bike 'n Hike is our main annual fundraising event and we are delighted that it was able to go ahead this year on Saturday 12 September despite the restrictions for Coronavirus.

 BHHCT runs Bike 'n Hike on the second Saturday of September each year to raise funds which are divided equally between the Trust and participating churches.
 It is more important than ever this year because churches have been closed for so long and have lost income from services and their own fundraising activities.